-The accommodation is arranged over three levels, with the hallway opening onto an area with full height windows flooding both the hall and galleried landing with natural light.
+In terms of the space, the accommodation is arranged over three levels, with the hallway opening onto an area with full height windows flooding both the hall and galleried landing with natural light.

 The ‘spacious’ split-level living room is divided into zones and the (fairly) recent fitted kitchen/breakfast room has sliding doors opening onto a private south-facing patio for a spot of al-fresco dining when the weather favours you.
+Like now, for example.

 There are three first-floor bedrooms including the master bedroom, again with a large full-length window, which is accessed from the galleried landing.
 The bedrooms share two bath/shower rooms.